 University System of Georgia (USG) Chancellor Steve Wrigley announced a Comprehensive Administrative Review at the April 2017 Board meeting.
 This is a system-wide initiative focused on improving administration through creating efficiencies, streamlining processes and finding ways to be more effective with USG resources.

-The Comprehensive Administrative Review will be led by a steering committee composed of representatives from USG institutions to take an in-depth look at all non-faculty administrative functions across the University System.
-Core faculty activities, such as teaching and research, will be exempt from the review.
+The Comprehensive Administrative Review is being led by a steering committee composed of representatives from USG institutions to take an in-depth look at all non-faculty administrative functions across the University System.
+Core faculty activities, such as teaching and research, are exempt from the review.

 This website is designed to help foster a transparent process and to provide general information about the Comprehensive Administrative Review.